 Before providing assistance to customers with disabilities in boarding, ask if they want the assistance.
 If customer doesn't respond, it may be because of a hearing or cognitive disability.
-Customer may suggest how you can be better understood.
-Take cue from customer.
+A customer may suggest how you can be better understood.
+Take your cue from the customer.
 Speaking directly to the customer so they can see you talking, keeping voice low and strong, and speaking clearly and with simple statements can help.